richie-south/flaxa/README.md

       if(i === 5){
         clearInterval(interval)
+        // emit to all subscribers
         // if you emit finally no other emits will work after emit('finally', (a + b) + i)
       }
+      // emit to all subscribers
       emit('update', (a + b) + i)

       i++